khiguera/cppcheckTutorial/README.md

 [badcode.cpp:9]: (style) The scope of the variable 'i' can be reduced.
 [badcode.cpp:13]: (style) Variable 'i' is assigned a value that is never used.
 ```
+####Why?
+In this example, we see some stylistic problems with this code.
+While it may not cause any problems in the program, it is good practice to not have unnecessary code.
+Although, cppcheck does not normally display these style isses.
+In order to display the style issues, we run the command `--enable=style`.
+At the same time, enabling style will also enable warning, performance, and portability issues.

 <a name="uselessfunction"></a>
 ##Useless/Unused Function Checking
 ```